-7. Keep Salt Fresh
+7. Use Popcorn Kernels to Keep Salt Fresh

 Have you ever opened a saltshaker and found a lump of salt stuck at the bottom?
 Well, an easy solution is to put some popcorn kernels in your saltshaker with your salt.
 This will keep the salt from clumping at the bottom or on the sides.

-8. Play a Sensory Game
+8. Use Popcorn Kernels to Play a Sensory Game

 Creating a sensory game for your kids can provide lots of entertainment for them.
 You will need to get a small bin you can place on the ground.
 Place all the kernels in the bin.

 Add different plastic scoops or measuring cups, small ice cube trays, a funnel, and plastic cups/jars.
 Allow the child to scoop the kernels and put them in the cups or ice cube trays.

 They can also use their hands with this sensory play.
 Depending on the age of the child, you will need to supervise them to ensure they are not eating the kernels.

 There are many uses for your unpopped popcorn kernels and I hope this article has helped you start planning for how you are going to use your kernels.